If all it took was an idea, everybody would be a business owner. Here are some tips on how to make a good idea a good source of revenue.

 All business owners want to focus on what their business does.
 The successful ones find a way to also focus on how it works.

 Entrepreneurs who have a clear focus on what the business sells and how it can make money doing it still must manage the money.
-For 104 years we’ve been close friends to business owners and their families.
+Since 1912, we’ve been close friends to business owners and their families.
 We have seen hundreds of businesses fail, in a good market, because the money management wasn’t up to par.

 Starting your own business is hard, but it isn’t rocket science.